mateuzor/my_pocs/poc-react-code-splitting/README.md

 # React Code Splitting POC

-This project demonstrates the difference between a React application **with and without code splitting**, using [`React.lazy`](https://reactjs.org/docs/code-splitting.html#reactlazy) and [`Suspense`](https://reactjs.org/docs/concurrent-mode-suspense.html).
+This project demonstrates the difference between having a React application **with and without code splitting**, using [`React.lazy`](https://reactjs.org/docs/code-splitting.html#reactlazy) and [`Suspense`](https://reactjs.org/docs/concurrent-mode-suspense.html).
 The goal is to help you visualize the impact of loading large components dynamically instead of bundling them with the initial JavaScript payload.

 ---